 Links to webpages

-Dynamic Office Excel files that read data from the Dynamics 365 for Customer Engagement apps database
+Dynamic Office Excel files that read data from the Customer Engagement (on-premises) database

 For each report, you can edit the following properties: